-A Critical Forensic Look At Radiant Logistics Strategy, Management, And Financial Accounting Strain Suggests 30% - 50% Downside Risk
+A Critical Forensic Look At Radiant Logistics Strategy, Management, And Financial Accounting Strain Suggests 30-50% Downside Risk

 A Special Note on Radiant's Auditor: Peterson Sullivan

-- Radiant is based in Washington state but boasts its national presence and that it should be treated and valued as if it were a recognized industry player.
+- Radiant is based in Washington state but boasts its national presence and that it should be treated and valued as if it were a recognized industry player

 - It has chosen a local auditor, Peterson Sullivan, to validate its financials.
-Peterson represents many speculative penny stocks and has recently been cited multiple times by the PCAOB for deficiencies in testing revenues - the most basic element of an audit (PCAOB Report: 2013 and 2015) Ironically, Peterson does not list either transportation or logistics as one of its industry specialties on its website and charges Radiant a negligible audit fee.
+Peterson represents many speculative penny stocks and has recently been cited multiple times by the PCAOB for deficiencies in testing revenues - the most basic element of an audit (PCAOB Report: 2013 and 2015) Ironically, Peterson does not list either transportation or logistics as one of its industry specialties on its website and charges Radiant a negligible audit fee

-- It's also worth mentioning that Peterson is a small firm with just 21 partners, yet in less than 2 years, it has had 3 professionals (including 2 partners) sanctioned by the SEC and PCAOB for unprofessional conduct
+- It's also worth mentioning that Peterson is a small firm with just 21 partners, yet in less than two years, it has had three professionals (including two partners) sanctioned by the SEC and PCAOB for unprofessional conduct

 - In light of the many irregularities we've observed with Radiant's financials, investors should tread carefully

 - Spruce Point warns that companies undergoing financial stress often times show an escalating divergence between GAAP and Non-GAAP figures.
-We observed this sign recently with out short recommendation on Echo Global.
+We observed this sign recently with our short recommendation on Echo Global

-- As can be seen from the charts below, Radiant's Non-GAAP financials really started diverging heavily in 2016, a year after it acquired Wheels Group.
+- As can be seen from the charts below, Radiant's Non-GAAP financials really started diverging heavily in 2016, a year after it acquired Wheels Group

 - Radiant's largest deal to acquire Wheels Group seems to be a major disappointment and a source of stress for the company

 - In January 2015, Radiant announced its largest acquisition on Wheels Group for ~$76m, a microcap Canadian company that served both the US and Canadian markets (50/50%) with brokerage and contract logistics services.
 Radiant levered its balance sheet to 2.5x Debt/16E EBITDA and diluted existing shareholders by issuing 6.9m shares to Wheels owners.
-Radiant then issued a further 6m shares in July 15 to pay down debt.
+Radiant then issued further 6m shares in July 2015 to pay down debt

-- In our opinion, much like Echo acquired Command Transportation (May 2015) at the peak of the brokerage market, Radiant's acquisition of Wheels also exposed it to the brokerage market near the peak and was ill-timed.
+- In our opinion, much like Echo acquired Command Transportation (May 2015) at the peak of the brokerage market, Radiant's acquisition of Wheels also exposed it to the brokerage market near the peak and was ill-timed

 - Financial control issues appeared early on in the deal.
-For example, Radiant's press release first said it expected $750m of revenues from the deal, and a few days later its investor presentation was changed to $800m at the midpoint
+For example, Radiant's press release first said it expected $750m of revenues from the deal, and a few days later, its investor presentation was changed to $800m at the midpoint

 - Radiant suspended offering annual and quarterly guidance in Q4'2016 citing the uncertain brokerage market and excess capacity in truckload and intermodal.
-Yet, somehow Radiant has been able to improve margins in this segment while others in the industry cite margin compression.
+Yet, somehow Radiant has been able to improve margins in this segment while others in the industry cite margin compression

 - The only explanation cited by Radiant is "lower purchased transportation costs" - if true, how much longer can these benefits last?

-Radian't Current LTM Gross Sales of $758m Is Almost $100m Less Than Expectations 16 Months Ago:
+Radian't Current LTM Gross Sales Of $758m Is Almost $100m Less Than Expectations 16 Months Ago:

 - 4/25/16: Reduced $25m of debt through pre-payment - likely a defensive measure seeing trouble ahead